 If WebStorm does not have HTTP access outside your local network, it will not be able to check for updates and apply patches.
 In this case, you have to download new versions of the IDE and install them manually as described in Standalone installation.

-Usually, plugins are installed from the JetBrains Plugin Repository.
+Usually, plugins are installed from JetBrains Marketplace.
 However, you can set up a custom plugin repository in your local network and configure WebStorm to use it for installing and updating plugins.

 Alternatively, you can download and manually install plugins from disk.